Qualifications accepted by Cardiff University

 Test Of Mathematics

-We welcomes applications from students offering the Test of Mathematics for University Admission for Admission to the University’s undergraduate Mathematics programmes.
+We welcome applications from students offering the Test of Mathematics for University Admission for admission to the our undergraduate Mathematics programmes.

 If you achieve 6.5 or above in the test, then you may be eligible for an offer on an undergraduate Mathematics programme without A-level Mathematics, provided that this is combined with suitable grades in other subjects at Level 3.

 Mathematics and Numeracy (GCSE)